 Can You Wear Other Gear With an Airbag Vest?

 Yes, it’s possible to wear other motorcycle safety gear even with the vest on.
-You can even wear a rain jacket or a motorcycle backpack if you’re riding with this gear.
+You can even wear a rain jacket or a motorcycle backpack if you’re riding with this gear, or even a leather motorcycle vest (why do bikers weather leather vests anyways?).

 There just needs to be room for the airbag to deploy, so make sure everything is somewhat loose.
 Otherwise, the vest won’t be able to properly deploy, and it won’t protect you in case of a crash or accident.